penguinlav/allure_reporter/README.md

 # Allure Reporter
 A tool for embedding Allure reports in ci pipeline.

-The utility stores results of previous starts for each revision to render all retries.
+The utility stores the results of previous starts for each revision to render all retries.
 The history of reports is preserved within the project branch.

 Report generation example.
 ```